WinVector/rquery/extras/SparkR.md

 In SQL, the original table is in the *last* SELECT statement, with successive results nested up from there.
 In addition, column selection directives are at the beginning of a SELECT statement, while row selection criteria (WHERE, LIMIT) and modifiers (GROUP\_BY, ORDER\_BY) are at the end of the statement, with the table in between.
 So the data transformation goes from the inside of the query to the outside, which can be hard to read -- not to mention hard to write.

-`rquery` represents an attempt to make data transformation in a relational database more intuitive by expressing data transformations in a sequential operator pipeline notation instead of nested queries or functions.
+`rquery` represents an attempt to make data transformation in a relational database more intuitive by expressing data transformations as a sequential operator pipeline instead of nested queries or functions.

 `rquery` for Spark/R developers
 -------------------------------

 For developers working with Spark and R, `rquery` offers a number of advantages.
 First, R developers can run analyses and perform data transformations in Spark using an easier to read (and to write) sequential pipeline notation instead of nested SQL queries.
 As we mentioned above, `dplyr` also supplies this capability, but `dplyr` is not compatible with `SparkR` -- only with `sparklyr`. `rquery` is compatible with both `SparkR` and `sparklyr`, as well as with Postgres and other large data stores.
 In addition, `dplyr`'s lazy evaluation can complicate the running and debugging of large, complex queries (more on this below).

 The design of `rquery` is *database-first*, meaning it was developed specifically to address issues that arise when working with big data in remote data stores via R. `rquery` maintains *complete separation between the query specification and query execution phases*, which allows useful error-checking and some optimization before the query is run.
-This can be useful when running complex queries on large volumes of data; you don't want to run a long query only to discover that there was an error on the last step.
+This can be valuable when running complex queries on large volumes of data; you don't want to run a long query only to discover that there was an error on the last step.

-`rquery` checks column names at query specification time to insure that they are available for use, It also checks which columns from a table are involved with a given query, and proactively issues the appropriate SELECT statements to narrow the tables being manipulated.
+`rquery` checks column names at query specification time to insure that they are available for use.
+It also keeps track of which columns from a table are involved with a given query, and proactively issues the appropriate SELECT statements to narrow the tables being manipulated.
 This can help speed up queries that involve excessively wide tables where only a few columns are needed.

 `rquery` also offers well-formatted textual as well as graphical presentation of query plans.
-In addition, you can expect the generated SQL query before execution.
+In addition, you can inspect the generated SQL query before execution.

 Example
 -------